-Looking at the (rather scanty!) annotations I included above, we get a total runtime of $O(m + m + (n-c) \lg(n-c) + n) = O(n^2 + n^2 + (n-c) \lg(n-c) + n) = O(n^2 + n \lg(n-c) - c \lg(n-c) + n) = O(n^2)$ .
-In other words, we can build our categorization in the same amount of time asymptotically as it takes to simply look at every edge.
+Looking at the (rather scanty!) annotations I included above, we get a total runtime of $O(m+n^2 \lg n + n) = O(n^2 \lg n)$.
+In other words, we can build our categorization in time that's only slightly worse (a log-factor worse) than the amount of time to simply look at every edge.
 That's pretty great!

-2.8 Challenge Your Approach
+7 Challenge Your Approach